Bostanabad-Research-Group/GP-Plus/README.md

 ## More About GP+

-GP+ is an open-source library for kernel-based learning via Gaussian processes (GPs). behind its powerful emulation, GP+ systematically integrates nonlinear manifold learning techniques with GPs for multi-fidelity modeling, calibration of computer models, and Bayesian optimization.
+GP+ is an open-source library for kernel-based learning via Gaussian processes (GPs).
+It systematically integrates nonlinear manifold learning techniques with GPs for single and multi-fidelity emulation, calibration of computer models, and Bayesian optimization.
 GP+ is built on PyTorch and provides a user-friendly and object-oriented tool for probabilistic learning and inference.

 ## Citing Us